Danger: Processed Foods

 These Tasting Table recipes offer a natural way to get a sweet or salty fix:

-Practice what we're preaching for the next few weeks, then check back on April 3rd for rule number four.
-If you're just tuning into our 12-month eating overhaul, read our nutrition philosophy.
+If you're just tuning into our 12-month eating overhaul, start with our overall nutrition philosophy.

 Photography by Zachary Zavislak / Trunk Archive